tcarlile/eBird-Targets/README.md

 # 🐦 eBird-Targets 🐦
 I wrote this script to help prepare for a birding trip to South & West Texas.
-Several others had shared eBird trip reports, which while incredibly helpful, were difficult to browse systematically.
+I had several shared eBird trip reports, which while incredibly helpful, were difficult to browse systematically.
 I wanted to synthesize some of this information to 1) find target species to study, 2) plan daily trip agendas, and 3) inform decision making on the fly in the field.
 A trip to Costa Rica prompted a rewrite to streamline code and eliminate most manual steps.

 You'll need to do some research first.
 I can't automate that part!
-Primarily this is figuring out what hotspots you're interested in. eBird hotspots map and other birders are helpful for this bit.
+Primarily this is figuring out what hotspots you're interested in.
+The eBird hotspots map and other birders are helpful for this bit.
 Once you have a list of hotspots, you're ready to go.
 The script will summarize the target species across hotspots of interest.

 ## Highlights
 Starting with a text file containing eBird Hotspot (or region) IDs of interest and a configuration file, this script will:
-- Logon to your eBird account, load the targets page for each hotspot, & parse the targets data
+- Logon to your eBird account, load the targets page for each hotspot, and parse the targets data
-- Combine hotspot targets tables into a single taxonomically sorted Species x Hotspot table
+- Combine Hotspot Targets tables into a single taxonomically sorted Species x Hotspot table
 - Output an excel sheet with the Species x Hotspot table, color coded by frequency
 - Output a crude "Study Guide."
 At the moment, just an HTML file with links to eBird species accounts

 ## Details & Caveats
 A few notes about the output:
-- The script parses anything that shows up on your eBird life list, so both "Native & Naturalized" and "Exotic: Provisional" species are listed in the output.
+- The script parses anything that shows up on your life list, so both "Native & Naturalized" and "Exotic: Provisional" species are listed in the output.
 - The excel file contains a column of species frequencies for each hotspot, a ```Max Freq``` column with the maximum frequencies across parsed hotspots, and a ```Tax Sort``` column that allows you to easily re-sort taxonomically if you play around with the data.
 - The color code should be fairly intutive:
   - Grey: < cutoff